internetstandards/Internet.nl/documentation/Docker-deployment-batch.md

 And optionally:

-- `MONITORING_AUTH`: May be a comma separated list of `user:password` pairs which are allowed to access the metrics at `https://example.com/grafana/`.
+- `MONITORING_AUTH_RAW`: May be a comma separated list of `user:hashed-password` pairs which are allowed to access the metrics at `https://example.com/grafana/`.
-- `BASIC_AUTH_RAW` and `ALLOW_LIST`: Can be set to restrict access to the single scan webpage.
+- `AUTH_ALL_URLS` and `ALLOW_LIST`: Can be set to restrict access to the single scan webpage.
 See [Restricting Access](Docker-deployment.md#restricting-access) for more information.

 For example: